AJschoons/OneSound/README.md

 Welcome to the repository for the OneSound iOS app.
 OneSound is an app that lets everyone at a party or event be the DJ.<br />
 iOS: https://itunes.apple.com/us/app/onesound/id954878250<br />

+Demo for South by Southwest Student Start Madness 2015: https://youtu.be/SiYvybk5xnI

 How it works:<br />
 When you're hosting a party, you create a Party in our app, and you and your friends join that Party.
 Within that Party, you add the songs you want to hear, you vote up/down on the songs your friends add, and our app creates a live, updated playlist based on what everyone wants to hear.
 The music plays through the Party host's device, and guests do the voting and song submission through their personal phones.